by SGM Herbert A. Friedman

 Deep Sea Diver Leaflet

 Another Japanese propaganda leaflet dropped on U. S. Troops in the Philippines. depicts an American deep sea diver going into a cave marked "PHILIPPINES."
 Numerous deep sea creatures attack his air hose, placing his life in danger.
 The text alludes to the Americans being cut off in the Philippines without hope of survival.
+The back of this leaflet is blank.

 LAST HOPE FOR RETREAT SHATTERED!